Encounters at the End of the World: Release

 The film was screened at the 2007 Telluride Film Festival, and, one week later, had its official premiere at the Toronto International Film Festival on September 10.
 In 2008, it was featured at the International Documentary Festival in Amsterdam, the Edinburgh International Film Festival, the Cambridge Film Festival, and the Melbourne International Film Festival.
 The film was shown at the Hong Kong Cultural Centre as part of the 2008 Hong Kong International Film Festival on March 28, and at the Minneapolis-St. Paul International Film Festival on April 30.

 Revolver Entertainment released the film theatrically in the UK on April 24, 2009.

-Critical reception
+Reception

 Encounters at the End of the World received predominantly positive reviews from critics.
 On review aggregator website Rotten Tomatoes, it has an approval rating of 94%, based on 111 reviews, with an average rating of 7.70/10; the site's "critics consensus" reads: "Encounters at the End of the World offers a poignant study of the human psyche amid haunting landscapes."
 On Metacritic, the film has a weighted average score of 80 out of 100, based on reviews from 25 critics.

+In early 2026, a scene from Encounters at the End of the World went viral.
+The scene features a penguin who leaves both the feeding and nesting grounds, and heads toward a distant mountain alone.
+Werner Herzog muses on the penguin's actions, and the subsequent audio of the quote became a widespread internet meme, featuring edits of the original documentary juxtaposed with other images representing themes such as resilience and nihilism.
+On January 23, 2026, the United States Department of Homeland Security Twitter account posted a video featuring the penguin.